PengKuang/team_scalable_timeseries/report.md

 ### Choice of PySpark, PyTorch and TorchDistributor
 We chose PySpark as the framework to develop the scalable and distributed machine learning pipeline.

-We chose PyTorch to develop the model since we had two Macs with Apple M1 chip.
+For model development, we selected PyTorch since we had two Macs with Apple M1 chip.
 Both experienced dependency compatibility issues with TensorFlow.

-We investigated both TorchDistributor and Flower (a federated learning framework) for realizing distributed machine learning.
-We chose TorchDistributor because it is native to PySpark and for its simplicity and brevity.
+To implement distributed machine learning, we investigated both TorchDistributor and [Flower][https://flower.ai/], a federated learning framework.
+We chose TorchDistributor for its native integration with PySpark and its simplicity and brevity.